Eclipse (rocket)

 Eclipse, previously known as Firefly Beta and the Medium Launch Vehicle (MLV), is a two-stage, partially reusable medium-lift launch vehicle being jointly developed by Firefly Aerospace and Northrop Grumman.
 Formally announced in 2022, the rocket is designed to be a successor to Northrop Grumman's Antares launch vehicle, able to be partially reused and can launch 16,300 kg (35,900 lb) into low Earth orbit.
-Currently, the maiden launch of Eclipse is slated for the second half of 2026.
+Currently, the maiden launch of Eclipse is slated for 2027.

 History

 Firefly Beta

 Eclipse can be traced back to the late 2010s, following Firefly Space Systems' 2017 liquidation and reestablishment as Firefly Aerospace.
 It was originally conceptualized as Firefly Beta, following a naming scheme previously established by the Firefly Alpha small-lift launcher.
 Beta's initial design consisted of three Alpha cores strapped together in a fashion similar to Delta IV Heavy or Falcon Heavy.
 This triple core configuration would not last, as by 2020 Firefly announced a redesign that replaced it with a scaled up iteration of Alpha, having a 3.7 m (12 ft) stage diameter, a 4.7 m (15 ft) tall fairing, and utilizing five Reaver 2 engines for its first stage.
 Additionally, Beta would be capable of placing 8,000 kg (17,600 lb) into LEO and 5,800 kg (12,800 lb) into Sun-synchronous orbit.
 In October 2021, it was planned that Beta would have its maiden launch in the second half of 2024.

 In October 2019, Firefly and Aerojet Rocketdyne announced they would form a partnership, detailing that Firefly would manufacture a lifter making use of the AR1 engine.
 However, it is unknown if this partnership ever lasted beyond concepts and proposals.